NoahWenzel/The_Load_Class/README.md

 ---

-In this activity we will be creating several classes.
+In this project I will be creating several classes.
 To see how the classes are related, consider the following UML class diagram.

 ![UML class diagram of the PayrollData base class and subclasses](images/cs1410_ca6-1_class_diagram.png)